Academixedu/Adv_Java-Notes/Collections.md

 Provides constant-time performance for basic operations (add, remove, contains) on average.
 Does not maintain the order of elements.

-- **LinkedHashSet:**

-Extends HashSet and maintains a linked list of the entries to preserve the insertion order.
+- **LinkedHashSet:**Extends HashSet and maintains a linked list of the entries to preserve the insertion order.
     Provides predictable iteration order.

-- **TreeSet:**

-Implements the Set interface using a red-black tree.
+- **TreeSet:**Implements the Set interface using a red-black tree.
 Maintains elements in a sorted order.
 Provides logarithmic time performance for the basic operations (add, remove, contains).

+<h3>🔖HashSet</h3>